 - Coal Creek Watershed Assessment Report including Appendix B (Open Streams Condition Assessment Subbasin Summaries for Coal Creek Watershed)

 - Data and reports will be added for the remainder of Bellevue streams as they are finalized.

 Frequently asked questions

-Who conducts the stream assessments?
+Who conducted the stream assessments?

-What type of data is collected?
+What type of data was collected?

 Data used to help characterize the stream was collected, such as habitat type, length, width, depth, substrate type, and presence of large woody debris and fish.
 The purpose of these surveys was to assess the health of our stream basins as a whole, they were not focused on individual properties.